raylib-extras/asteroids_example/README.md

 If the player has died, they are sent to the game over state.

 ### Next Level
-SHows a countdown timer for the next level.
+Shows a countdown timer for the next level.
 When the timer is done, the level is incremented and the world is reset and the player is respawned.

+### Paused
+Shows a pause screen.

 ### Game Over
 Shows a game over screen with the current score and waits for a click, On Click the world is reset to a default but the player is left dead, and the gamestate is set to the menu state.